-To Prince Charles, I wanted to thank for being such an influence on the environmental aspect of my doctorate work, which was on – how to use wellbeing principles to design workspaces and reach your optimum flow at work,- and to return a book that the Prince had lent us by Wendell Berry.
+To King Charles, I wanted to thank for being such an influence on the environmental aspect of my doctorate work, which was on – how to use wellbeing principles to design workspaces and reach your optimum flow at work,- and to return a book that the King had lent us by Wendell Berry.

-Why I needed to write to Prince Charles
+Why I needed to write to King Charles

 My uncle, who was a professor, died last year, and I immediately regretted not sharing with him what an influence he had been, on me endeavoring to go out of my comfort zone and do a doctorate.
 So, having learnt my lesson the hard way, I was determined not to wait to show gratitude again.
 Hence, catching the Prince, before he is King, and perhaps becomes more difficult to get hold of.

 Why I Needed to Write to Governor Newsom

 My letter to the Governor of California, was of a slightly different tone.
 I was asking him how he was going to help our business, Village Workspaces, a coworking space in Los Angeles, survive, when we have had to be under mandatory lock down and our kids have been off school for a year.
 Making it impossible for most of us, to go to work.